Aug 28 2019 01:43 PM

 Finally, we do a lot of pastoral care with our author community, providing them with emails and seminars when new features get released demonstrating how authors might use the new features.
 Showing people a cool new web part or enhancement to an existing one that helps improve content presentation is sometimes a better motivator than just badgering people about the need to keep their content up to date!

 Good luck with your efforts to get your content owners to keep their pages (and documents) up to date.
 I think this is a key challenge that most organisations have and even with things like email reminders still takes a lot of work on behalf of site administrators.

 Hi @Jenny Bruce, thank you so much for your thoughtful response!
 Also, my apologies for the delay in getting back to you.
-(I have not been receiving email notifications from this community, but lately I've been visiting more frequently, as a way of staying connected with other MS folks, to enhance virtual collaboration.)

 I'm excited for our migration to the cloud, as we'll also be working with our SharePoint devs to create custom workflows using Power Automate.
 It's good to know that building a custom function in Azure would be an alternate option that could better address our business needs.
 What a brilliant workaround!

 I love the idea of using a custom web part to hold Content Owners accountable, as well demoing enhancements and functionality, to enhance user adoption and motivation.